Last Update 01 May 26

 What's in the News

-- Willis partnered with Circle Asia to launch an art insurance facility for individual collectors and galleries in Asia, offering lower minimum premiums, a single comprehensive policy across fine art and related assets, and end to end service through Circle’s digital platform (Strategic Alliances).
+- Willis partnered with Circle Asia on a new art insurance facility for collectors and galleries in Asia, lowering minimum premium entry points and offering one comprehensive policy for fine art, jewellery, home contents and buildings, managed through Circle’s digital platform (Strategic alliance).

-- WTW announced a regular quarterly cash dividend of US$0.96 per common share for the quarter ended December 31, 2025, described as a 4% increase to the prior quarter’s dividend, payable on or about April 15, 2026 to shareholders of record on March 31, 2026 (Dividend Increases).
+- WTW’s Board approved a regular quarterly cash dividend of US$0.96 per common share for the quarter ended December 31, 2025.
+This was described as a 4% increase to the prior quarter’s dividend and is payable on or about April 15, 2026, to shareholders of record on March 31, 2026 (Dividend announcement).

 Valuation Changes